 HOW TO: PREP FOR THE HIKE TO JIGOKUDANI MONKEY PARK

-The menu includes delicious chicken-based ramen, sandwich wraps, crispy french fries, fried chicken, sushi rolls, and fresh coffee, hot chocolate, refreshing soft drinks, and alcohol beverages like the local Shiga-Kogen beer and Japanese sake.
-If you are in hurry, you can get most of the items on the menu at the takeout.
+The menu has delicious chicken-based ramen, sandwich wraps, crispy french fries, fried chicken, sushi rolls, and fresh coffee, hot chocolate, refreshing soft drinks, and alcohol beverages like the local Shiga-Kogen beer and Japanese sake.
+If you are in a hurry, you can get most of the items on the menu at the takeout.

 During your walk, if you are lucky and keep track of the surrounding forest, you may be able to meet a Japanese serow, a native the mountain area.

-After walking for approximately 20 minutes, you will find the original source of the hot spring of the park next to Korakukan (the only ryokan within the park area).
+After walking for approximately 25 minutes, you will find the original source of the hot spring of the park next to Korakukan (the only ryokan within the park area).
 Its steam rises out of the ground with great force, so don’t get too close.

 Enjoy observing the wonderful nature and wild-life!